Digital quantum magnetism on a trapped-ion quantum computer: MPS simulations

 Using data obtained from simulations on smaller systems, we can add a (heuristic) notion of accuracy to the extrapolated values.
 In \fref{fig:mps-fid-vs-bdim-extrap} we observe a clear relationship between the fidelity (of the highest bond dimension simulation performed) and the relative error on $\langle Z_{\rm tot}^2 \rangle$.
 Focusing on the largest $6 \times 6$ simulations, which are closest to and therefore hopefully representative of the $N=56$ qubit simulations, we obtain an average relative error on the extrapolation as a function of fidelity (given by the blue line in the $6 \times 6$ plot of \fref{fig:mps-fid-vs-bdim-extrap}), together with a 5th - 95th percentile window around this same error (visualized by the shaded blue region in the $6 \times 6$ plot of \fref{fig:mps-fid-vs-bdim-extrap}).

 The shaded purple region in \fref{fig:mps-theta-pi-over-36-trotter} signifies a confidence interval around the extrapolated value of $\langle Z_{\rm tot}^2 \rangle$ based on the 5th - 95th percentile window of the relative errors of the $6 \times 6$ simulations.
 The confidence region is not shown beyond $s=10$, because once the estimated errors become too large and unpredictable (at the low fidelities obtained) the confidence interval itself becomes less meaningful.
-The same extrapolated value and corresponding confidence region are also shown in \fref{fig:main_results}.
-Comparing to the zero-noise extrapolated data from H2 displayed in \fref{fig:main_results}, we see that, indeed, the zero-noise extrapolated data points consistently lie within the shaded purple confidence region.
+The same extrapolated value and corresponding confidence region are also shown in Fig.\,2d of the manuscript.
+Comparing to the zero-noise extrapolated data from H2 displayed in Fig.\,2d of the manuscript, we see that the zero-noise extrapolated data points consistently lie within the shaded purple confidence region.

+The above analysis lets us determine what bond dimension is required for ZTE to work within some threshold accuracy.
+By obtaining such results for various simulable system sizes (where the accuracy can be assessed), we can extrapolate bond dimension requirements for achieving a given accuracy on the $7\times 8$ intermediate quench reported in the manuscript.
+Figure \ref{fig:err_thresholds} shows the result of such an extrapolation.
+Bond dimensions of more than $2^{16}=65,536$ are likely necessary to obtain less than $5\%$ relative error on the observable $\langle Z_{\rm tot}^2\rangle$ for all Trotter steps $s\leq 20$ (with $\chi =2^{16}$ being the largest bond dimension used in any simulation that we are aware of \cite{PRXQuantum.4.010317}).

+The above extrapolation procedure can be applied directly to MPS data at a large system size, and does not make use of any knowledge of the exact dynamics (with the exception of our confidence-region estimation, which is based on small-scale statevector simulations).
+Recently, we became aware of a heuristic method to rescale MPS observables in a system of a given size in a manner that is \emph{learned} from exact results at nearby (but small enough to be simulated exactly) system sizes \cite{mandra2025heuristic}.
+Figure \ref{fig:google_mps} shows remarkably good agreement between this newly introduced heuristic---trained on exact diagonalization results for system sizes up to $(L_x,L_y)=(6, 8)$---and our data from H2 (rescaled using ZNE and ZNR).